stubrjs/stubr/Readme.md

 `delay` can can be set to delay the response by x ms. Since requests to Stubr are usually answered within a few milliseconds, this attribute can optionally be used to match the expected performance of stubed APIs more realistically.

+The `responseHeaders` attribute can either be a static response object or optionally receive a function `responseHeaders: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response headers object based on request.

-The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response object based on request.
+The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response body based on request.

 ## Monitoring, UI